 The servo-balanced input circuitry allows to use monaural TS jacks (unbalanced) with no loss in level.
 This is the same as when using a TRS-jack with ring connected to ground.

 The electronic output stage does not operate servo-balanced!
 When connecting unbalanced equipment, make sure pin 3 of the XLR output is not connected.
-A connection to ground will cause higher THD (distortion)!
+A connection to ground might cause higher THD (distortion) and power consumption!

 TRS Phones jack